DanProgramsIt/The-Almighty-README/generate/README.md

-# undefined
+# The Almighty Readme

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## description

-  This project is ment to help the user by creating a README.md with this generator.
+  With the input of node index in the console, you are provided with questions.
+When your done answering you will be generated with a README.md

   ## Table of Contents